egemenokte/3DLayeredElastic/README.md

 # 3DLayeredElastic

 3DLayeredElastic is a Python tool for analyzing the behavior of 3D structures with multiple layers under various loading conditions.
-Built on top of the PyMastic library, it offers flexibility and power for engineers and researchers working with layered materials.
+Built on top of the PyMastic library, it offers flexibility to researchers working with layered materials.
+It is an experimental tool.

 **Key Features:**